adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 If multiple views are available at testing, images can be combined and treated as a single, larger image[31], an approach which can also be addressed in two stages, by processing the individual images first to reduce the search space [5].

-Recently, CNN architectures have been extended to allow for recognition from image sequences using a single network, by max pooling across all viewpoints [35], or by unwrapping an object shape into a panorama and max poolingacross each row [33].
+Recently, CNN architectures have been extended to allow for recognition from image sequences using a single network, by max pooling across all viewpoints [35], or by unwrapping an object shape into a panorama and max pooling across each row [33].

-However, both these methods assumethat a fixed-length image sequence is provided duringboth training and testing, and hence are unsuitable for generalisedmulti-view recognition.
+However, both these methods assume that a fixed-length image sequence is provided during both training and testing, and hence are unsuitable for generalised multi-view recognition.

+### 2.2 Shape-Based Multi-View Recognition

+Rather than modelling an object as a set of views with 2D features, an explicit 3D shape can be learned from reconstruction[37] or provided by CAD models [39], and subsequently matched to from depth images [13], 3D reconstructions [1],or partial reconstructions with shape completion [12, 39].

+Shape descriptors include distributions of local surface properties [14, 32], spherical harmonic functions over voxelgrids [24], and 3D local invariant features [25].

+Recently CNNs have been applied to 3D shapes by representingthem as 3D occupancy grids, and building generative [39]or discriminative [26] networks.As of now however, CNNs with 2D view-based methods[35] have outperformed their counterpart 3D voxel-basedmethods [39, 26], and we therefore adopt the 2D approachin our work.

+However, it is not yet clear whether this greaterperformance arises from the superior abundance of 2D imagedata for pre-training deep networks, or the naturallymore efficient representation of 2D than 3D in standardCNN architectures.

 ---